vanus-labs/docs/content/cloud-docs/source/github/setup.md

 **Perform the following steps to configure your Github Source:**

-# step 1: Setup your connection
+# Setup your connection in Vanus cloud

 1. Write a connection name without any spaces.
    ![img.png](images/1.png)